entigolabs/infralib-lab/4/readme.txt

 The version 2.0.33 updates the "web" workload to display the new UI for the users.

-Try to use the application and add advertisements with pictures. <https://sales.dev.uN.entigo.dev> (Try reloading the page when the image upload is not visible.)
+After the update is finished try to use the application and add advertisements with pictures. <https://sales.dev.uN.entigo.dev> (Try reloading the page when the image upload is not visible.)

 Continue to Lab 5. <https://html.infralib.learn.entigo.io/5>